tbraun96/stacks-sbtc/stacks-coordinator/README.md

 ### Closed alpha testing
 Maintain a closed list of members of the alpha testing.
 Only addresses in this list is allowed to peg-in & peg-out sBTC.
+The list should contain Stacks addresses which are the only allowed recipients of peg-ins, and BTC addresses which are the only allowed recipients of peg-outs.

 Time estimate: 1 day.